 How much vacation time is given each year?

 Three weeks (15 work days) of vacation are given each year in addition to one holiday week during the Winter holidays.

 Second year through 5th year residents typically have about a week of leave devoted to conferences, separate from vacation time.
 Research performed at Orlando Health may be presented at conferences around the country.

 On average, graduating chiefs are logging more than 2000 to 2500 cases.

 Do residents have food available on call/when in the hospital?

 Residents may dine in the cafeteria using their bi-weekly food stipend.
 There is coffee, tea, and water available in the doctors’ lounge.

-For the academic year 2013-2014, the intern year is divided into six months of orthopaedics and six months of off service rotations.
-The orthopaedic surgery blocks are broken down as follows: 2 months on the orthopaedic night float rotation and 4 months on the Gold and Black Team Orthopaedic Surgery services.
-These services are primarily General, Adult Reconstruction, and Trauma Orthopaedics.
+For the academic year 2017-2018, the intern year is divided into six months of orthopedics and six months of off service rotations.
+The orthopedic surgery blocks are broken down as follows: 2 months on the orthopedic night float rotation and 4 months on the Gold and Black Team Orthopedic Surgery services.
+These services are primarily General, Adult Reconstruction, and Trauma Orthopedics.
 Other rotations include one month of each: Vascular surgery, Plastic surgery, Infectious Disease Medicine, Neurosurgery, Burn Surgical Care and Management, and General Surgery Trauma.
 During the 1 month on Trauma surgery, the resident takes call for the general surgery department.
-For the other 11 months, the resident takes Orthopaedic call as outlined above.
+For the other 11 months, the resident takes Orthopedic call as outlined above.